jasonmccreary/blog-posts/2009-12-22-elevator_etiquette.md

 ### Scenario 1

-*You&rsquo;re a male in the front of the elevator with 2 females and 3 males.*
+*You're a male in the front of the elevator with 2 females and 3 males.*

-**The Rule: Exit in order.** Other males are on board, so you&rsquo;re absolved of your gentleman responsibilities.
+**The Rule: Exit in order.** Other males are on board, so you're absolved of your gentleman responsibilities.
 As you are in the front, being polite would lead to confusion.

 ### Scenario 2

-*You&rsquo;re a male in the middle of the elevator with 3 females.*
+*You're a male in the middle of the elevator with 3 females.*

 **The Exception: Solo males should be gentleman.** You go last.

 ### Scenario 3

-*You&rsquo;re in the middle of the elevator, 4 people of the same sex.*
+*You're in the middle of the elevator, 4 people of the same sex.*

-**The Rule: Exit in order.** You&rsquo;re all equal, no need to be polite.
-In fact, don&rsquo;t even make eye contact.
+**The Rule: Exit in order.** You're all equal, no need to be polite.
+In fact, don't even make eye contact.

 ### Scenario 4

-*It&rsquo;s not your turn to exit the elevator, but someone motions you.*
+*It's not your turn to exit the elevator, but someone motions you.*

 **The Guideline: Be polite, but not *too* polite.** You exit.
 This person now bears the elevators polite responsibilities.